-HEE KSS GP School covers the geographical areas of Kent, Surrey and Sussex looking after a population of 4.2 million; served by 4,000 GPs, 20 Clinical Commissioning Groups, 11 Acute Hospital Trusts and four Mental Health Trusts.
+HEE KSS GP School covers the geographical areas of Kent, Surrey and Sussex looking after a population of 5.2 million; served by 4,000 GPs, three Integrated Care Systems (ICS), three ICS level Training Hubs, ten Integrated Care Partnership/Locality Training Hubs, ten Acute Hospital Trusts and three Mental Health Trusts.

-There are 11 GP Specialty Training Programmes (formerly Vocational Training Schemes) in the GP School supported by over 50 GP Specialty Training Programme Directors.
-There are nearly 500 GP Trainers within the GP School, who at any one time are supporting about 800 GP Specialty trainees in both their hospital and GP placements.
-Each county is supported by two Patch Associate GP Deans.
+There are 11 GP Specialty Training Programmes (formerly Vocational Training Schemes) in the GP School supported by over 50 GP training programme directors.
+There are nearly 500 GP trainers within the GP School, who at any one time are supporting about 920 GP specialty trainees in both their hospital and GP placements.
+Each county is supported by two patch associate GP deans.

-GP Specialty trainees have the support of a Clinical Supervisor during their hospital attachments and also have an Educational Supervisor.
+GP Specialty trainees have the support of a Clinical Supervisor (CS) during their hospital attachments and also have an Educational Supervisor (ES) – also known as a GP Trainer.
 The Clinical Supervisor will ensure that appropriate clinical experience is available for trainees, congruent with the developmental needs of the trainee with reference to the GP curriculum and patient safety.
-They will also be responsible for supervising workplace-based assessments and ensuring trainees are able to get these effectively organised.
+They will also be responsible for supervising workplace-based assessments.
 The Educational Supervisor will facilitate meetings with trainees for whom they are responsible and support their learning and development and assessments in line with the GP curriculum.
-Educational Supervisors are qualified GP Trainers.

 GP placements are undertaken in practices approved for GP training purposes.
-In a similar way to hospital placements, trainees will be supported by both a Clinical Supervisor and an Educational Supervisor.
-However, if they are attached to a practice that has one or more GP Trainers, the Trainer will undertake both roles.
-If the attachment is in a practice that has GPs trained for the role of Clinical Supervisor, the Educational Supervisor can be a GP Trainer in a nearby practice.
+In a similar way to hospital placements, trainees will be supported by both a CS and an ES.
+However, if they are attached to a practice that has one or more GP trainers, the Trainer will undertake both roles.
+If the attachment is in a practice that has GPs trained for the role of CS, the ES can be a GP Trainer in a nearby practice.

-Each GP Training Programme will be supported by a Local Faculty Group (LFG).
-LFGs are chaired by the Patch Associate GP Dean and has membership drawn from local GP Educational Supervisors, GP Training Programme Directors and trainee representatives.
+Each GP Specialty Training Programme will be supported by a Local Faculty Group (LFG).
+LFGs are chaired by the Patch Associate GP Dean and has membership drawn from local GP trainers, GP training programme directors and trainee representatives.